mrotteveel/yahoogroups-archiver/README.md

 Archiving
 ---------

+**With the removal of the API on December 14th, 2019, the archiving no longer works**

 NOTE: I have only ever run this from within an IDE (IntelliJ IDEA), so these instructions assume sufficient Java knowledge to get things compiled and running in IntelliJ IDEA or the tool of your choice.